As World War II drew to a close, radio was a well-established medium, providing music, drama, news and family entertainment.

 Downtown Memphis is at the center of WREG’s coverage area.
 It is near the center of Mid-South commerce, the beats of city and county governments for Memphis, and the interstate system, which runs right pass the station’s door.

 1992 WREG-TV expanded its current facility.
-Part of the expansion provides production support for the station’s many hours of local programming, along with housing the Mid-South News Network (MSNN,) the only 24-hour local news channel in Memphis.
+Part of the expansion provides production support for the station’s many hours of local programming, along with housing News Channel 3 Anytime, the only 24-hour local news channel in Memphis.
 WREG-TV News Channel 3 is distinguished in the Memphis market by its tradition of emphasis on local news and information, local programming, local weather and local sports.
 No other television station in Memphis can boast of airing more local news broadcasts, or specially produced local shows than WREG-TV.
 The station’s outstanding local programming keeps viewers informed and entertained about those subjects that they want to know about.

 2002 In July, WREG added 2 1/2 hours of local programming to its broadcast week, with the expansion of Daybreak from 5A-530A.